When Ozzy Osbourne Sorta Urinated on the Alamo

-Let's see: you’re a rock star, stumbling around an unfamiliar city while wearing your girlfriend/manager's dress.
+Let's see: You're a rock star, stumbling around an unfamiliar city while wearing your girlfriend/manager's dress.
 You feel the call of nature and, not knowing where the nearest gas station or hotel is, relieving yourself on a nearby statue seems like a good idea in your drunken state.
-But in the middle of the afternoon, with all sorts of people around, it's a good way to get yourself in trouble, and that's what happened to Ozzy Osbourne in San Antonio, Texas on Feb.
-19, 1982.
+But in the middle of the afternoon, with all sorts of people around, it's a good way to get yourself in trouble – and that's what famously happened to Ozzy Osbourne on Feb.
+19, 1982 in San Antonio, Texas.

-Osbourne was arrested for public urination and intoxication.
-He was released on $40 bond, which was posted by Jack Orbin, who was promoting Osbourne's concert at the HemisFair that night.
-However, the show was marred by fans who threw rocks because they were unable to get into the sold-out show.
+Osbourne was arrested for public urination and intoxication, and was reportedly released on a $40 bond.
+It was posted by Jack Orbin, promoter for Osbourne's concert at the HemisFair that night.
+However, the concert was marred by fans who threw rocks because they were unable to get into the sold-out show.
 Twenty-four people were arrested for their part in the riot.

-The combination of the two events caused Osbourne to be banned from San Antonio by the city council.
-Ten years later, Osbourne was pardoned after he donated $10,000 to the Daughters of the Republic of Texas, who maintain and manage the Alamo, which is one of the most popular tourist attractions in Texas.
+The combination of these two events prompted a decision by the city council to ban Ozzy Osbourne from performing again in San Antonio.
+Ten years later, Osbourne was pardoned after he donated $10,000 to the Daughters of the Republic of Texas.
+They maintain and manage the Alamo, which remains one of the most popular tourist attractions in the state.

 Top 50 Classic Heavy Metal Albums